subzeroid/instagrapi/docs/usage-guide/best-practices.md

 * Match `set_country(...)`, `set_locale(...)`, device settings, and saved sessions to the account's normal environment.
 * Do not rotate proxy identity in the middle of a challenge, password reset, or relogin loop.
 * Treat a shared IP pool as higher risk; reduce account count and request volume if you cannot dedicate an IP per account.

+If `BadPassword` happens with a known-good password, use the [`BadPassword` troubleshooting guide](https://instagrapi.com/guides/errors/bad-password/) to separate real credential problems from Instagram trust/risk rejections.

 ## Warm Accounts Gradually